Last Updated: January 23rd, 2020 at 4:16 pm

 POWERHOME uses American-made panels from a manufacturer in Washington, and each of the panels generate about 36 kWh per month.
 A basic home installation will reduce grid energy consumption by an average of 60-80 percent, saving South Carolina customers an average of nearly $100 per month.

 Currently, South Carolina ranks 17th in the U.S. in solar energy usage with its 780.7 megawatts of solar energy installed.
 In May, new legislation lifted the state’s cap on net metering, encouraging more consumers to consider investing in solar panels.

 “South Carolina gets more than 5 peak hours of sunlight per day.
 This is more than enough light to generate electricity needed to power a home,” said POWERHOME CEO Jayson Waller.
-“Consumers are tired of spikes in utility bills and want alternatives to cheaper, cleaner energy.
-Installing solar panels costs roughly the same amount as a utility bill, but once the financing term ends, the energy is completely free.”
+“Consumers are tired of spikes in electric bills and want alternatives to cheaper, cleaner energy.
+Installing solar panels costs roughly the same amount as a electric bill, but once the financing term ends, the energy is completely free.”

 We are excited with this latest announcement, because it shows that POWERHOME is not yet done growing.
 If you want an exciting opportunity in a growing field, make sure to reach out to us!
 POWERHOME is ranked as the No. 6 residential rooftop solar installer in the nation by Solar Power World, and also was ranked No. 100 on the 2019 Inc. 5000 list of the fastest-growing private companies in America, the second time in three years we’ve made the top 100.
 There is nowhere for POWERHOME to go but up, and that’s what makes joining the company so exciting!